oracle/pgql-lang/pages/pgql-1.1-spec.md

 ### Labels and Quotes

-Note that even though labels are Strings, we have omitted the quotes in the example above.
+Labels can be arbitrary strings.
 Omitting quotes is optional only if the label is an alphanumeric character followed by zero or more alphanumeric or underscore characters.
 Otherwise, the label needs to be quoted and Syntax for Strings needs to be followed.
 This is explained by the following grammar constructs:

 ```bash
 Label ::= IDENTIFIER